The founders of startups and high growth companies face unique challenges. Know how Founder Shares are used to tackle some key issues.

 What are Founder Shares?

-Founder shares carry unique rights regarding voting, control and distribution of profits which are not available to other shareholders.
+Founder shares can carry unique rights regarding voting, control and distribution of profits which are not available to other shareholders.
 The rights attaching to Founder shares are not pre–defined, so can vary widely.

 Some of the more common Founder share provisions are discussed below.